Benefit Corporation Aka The “B Corp”

 No, benefit corporations do not need to be certified by any entity in any state.
 There is a nonprofit corporation called “B Lab” that has offered “B certifications” to corporations in recent years, and many people mistakenly use the term “B corp” to describe both these B-certified corporations and benefit corporations.
 Your benefit corporation does not need to be certified by B Lab in order to be a benefit corporation.

 How do I form a benefit corporation?

-Simply file the Articles of Incorporation in a state that recognizes benefit corporations.
+To form a benefit corporation, you’ll need to file articles of incorporation in a state that recognizes benefit corporations.

 Can an existing corporation or company become a benefit corporation?

-Yes, an existing entity can become a benefit corporation by amending its formation documents, however, most states (laws concerning benefit corporations vary slightly from state to state) require a super majority 2/3 vote by shareholders to make the switch.
+Yes, an existing entity can become a benefit corporation by amending its formation documents.
+Laws concerning benefit corporations vary slightly from state to state, but most states require a super majority 2/3 vote by shareholders to make the switch.